soufyane73/alx-project-nexus/README.md

 ## 🎯 Project Objective

 The ALX Project Nexus serves as a documentation hub for major learnings from the ProDev Backend Engineering program.
-This repository showcases understanding of backend engineering concepts, tools, and best practices.
+This repository showcases my understanding of backend engineering concepts, tools, and best practices.

+Author: **Soufyane**

 ---